lukehinds/gotroot.github.io/_posts/2017-01-17-testing-puppet-modules-overcloud.md

 ---
 layout: post
-title: Testing Puppet Modules in the Overcloud
+title: Debugging Puppet Modules in the Overcloud
 ---

 I have been working a lot recently on OpenStack TripleO via Puppet module